ImanJJ305/Liquor_Analysis/README.md

 ## Overview of Project

 ### Purpose and Background
-  We are members of a new department at Wotal Tine interested in changing the layout and floorplan of our locations to place the more highly valued varieties of wine in. more visible spaces
+  We are members of a new department at Wotal Tine & More Inc interested in changing the layout and floorplan of our locations to place the more highly valued/revered varieties of wine in more visible areas of our store fronts with the hopes of increasing sales.
+We intend on making these decisions based on reviews